Introduction

 Junior Open Source Program Manager (0–2 years)

-- Focus: Building foundational skills in open-source engagement and team management.
+- Focus on foundational skills and project management.

 Open Source Program Manager (2–5 years)